goto-bus-stop/dzen2/readme.md

  * `path` - Path to the dzen2 binary to use.
    Defaults to [dzen2-bin](https://github.com/goto-bus-stop/dzen2-bin).
  * `events` - Enable [events syntax](#events).
 Default false.
  * `foreground` - Foreground and text color.
-Use a symbolic name or a six- character #rrggbb hex code.
+Use a symbolic name or a six-character #rrggbb hex code.
  * `background` - Background color.
  * `font` - Font.
  * `align` - Content alignment in the title window. `left`, `center` or `right`.